 Main Attractions and Tourist Regions in Tanzania

-Linked to the Masai Mara grasslands of Serengeti is the , seeing African game in their unspoiled habitat and perching among some of the most beautiful and rare animals in the world.
-This vast park attracts visitors from all over the world and one sight that simply can’t be missed is the annual wildebeest migration, a wildlife seekers heaven., the Tanzanian
+Linked to the Masai Mara grasslands of Kenya, the Tanzanian Serengeti is the top spot in Africa for wildlife safaris, seeing African game in their unspoiled habitat and perching among some of the most beautiful and rare animals in the world.
+This vast park attracts visitors from all over the world and one sight that simply can’t be missed is the annual wildebeest migration, a wildlife seekers heaven.

 Tanzanian safaris boast plenty of wild lions.
 Photo by

 Ngorongoro Crater is widely considered as one of the most special African experiences.
-Its untainted landscape and rich wildlife offers arguably the best .
+Its untainted landscape and rich wildlife offers arguably the best safari tour in Africa.
 With amazing animals ranging from Rhinos, elephants, lions and buffaloes plus many, many more, along with being introduced to local Masai Mara tribesmen, this scintillating tour is one reason why Tanzania is an African gem.